Resilience framework

 Mental wellbeing is all about feeling good and functioning well.
 We all have mental health and can do simple things to look after it.
 Did you know that around 40% of our mental wellbeing is down to the choices that we make and the actions we take?

-All of us face difficulties at some time in our lives, whether this is from learning a new skill, facing a new situation, dealing with conflict, experiencing a loss or disappointment.
-However, some people have more than their fair share of challenges whether that is through disability, bullying, abuse, poverty, or tragic circumstances.
+We all face difficulties at some time in our lives, whether this is from learning a new skill, facing a new situation, dealing with conflict, or experiencing a loss or disappointment.
+However, some people have more than their fair share of challenges, whether that is through disability, bullying, abuse, poverty, or tragic circumstances.

 • Helps you to try new things.